Blacon: North Blacon (Blacon Hall)

-Blacon was originally known as Blakon Hill and was owned by the Marquess of Crewe.
+Blacon was historically known as Blakon Hill and was owned by the Marquess of Crewe.
+The parish of Blacon cum Crabwall was formed in 1923.
+On 1 April 1936, under the Cheshire County Review Order 1936, most of the parish was transferred to Chester County Borough.

-The Parish of Blacon cum Crabwall was formed in 1923, and on 1 April 1936, under the Cheshire County Review Order, 1936, most of the parish was transferred to Chester County Borough.
+Blacon remained a small farming community until extensive housebuilding by Chester City Council began in the early 1950s.
+Much of the original estate was constructed during the decade to 1960.
+Further development took place on the former army camp site in South Blacon during the late 1960s, 1970s and 1980s.

-It was a small farming village community until major building work by Chester City Council began in the early 1950s.
-Most of the older and original estate was built in the ten years to 1960, though further parts were added, on the old army camp site in South Blacon, in the late 1960s, 1970s and 1980s.
-'The Parade' Shops, built in 1954 in north Blacon, are an example of Chester City Council building.
-In 2015, the Parade Enterprise Centre opened, a joint venture between Avenue Services and Cheshire West and Chester Council.
-The Parade Enterprise Centre houses Sanctuary Housing, Blacon Library, as well as a community hall and various other offices for local businesses.
+'The Parade' shops, built in 1954 in North Blacon, are an example of municipal development.
+In 2015, the Parade Enterprise Centre opened as a joint venture between Avenue Services and Cheshire West and Chester Council.
+The centre accommodates Sanctuary Housing, Blacon Library, a community hall and offices for local businesses.